Alejog20/Alejog20/README.md

   </a>
 </div>

+---

 ### About Me

-I am an analyst and software developer with a core passion for developing high-performance backend systems and intelligent data solutions.
-My expertise spans from building robust Python automation tools to architecting scalable APIs and dynamic front-end interfaces.
-I thrive on transforming complex requirements into clean, efficient, and well-documented code, whether I'm handling large datasets, developing RESTful services, or creating interactive user experiences, I also have knowledge with Data Analytics and ML algorithms.
+I am an analyst and software developer passionate about building high-performance backend systems and intelligent data solutions.
+I thrive on transforming complex requirements into clean, efficient code, whether I'm architecting scalable APIs, developing RESTful services, or implementing ML algorithms.

+When I'm not at the keyboard, I'm an amateur photographer who loves capturing moments during outdoor activities and enjoying quality time with my family.
+This balance between analytical thinking and creative pursuits fuels my approach to problem-solving.

 <br>